lingjoor-research/llm-efficiency-submission/README.md

-# LLM Efficiency Challenge 2023 submission for Lingjoor team.
+# LLM Efficiency Challenge 2023 submission by Lingjoor team.

 First of all, thanks to the organizers for hosting this challenge.
 We have learned a lot from this challenge.
 This repository contains our submission code for both track (4090, A100), you can just submit the same code for both tracks.